 A satire of Stalinist Russia, Animal Farm tells of the revolt of the animals of Manor Farm against their human masters.
-Led by the pigs Snowball (Lenin) and Napoleon (Stalin), the animals attempt to create a utopian society.
+Led by the pigs Snowball (Trotsky) and Napoleon (Stalin), the animals attempt to create a utopian society.
 Soon, however, Napoleon gets a taste for power, drives out Snowball, and establishes a totalitarian regime as brutal and corrupt as any human society.
 Manor Farm becomes a world where all animals are equal--but some are more equal than others.
 Written by

 See more »